 Trading on the Shanghai International Energy Exchanged is closed for a Chinese public holiday.
 The contract for December delivery fell 0.7 percent on Friday.

 Saudi Arabia signalled the kingdom is in no rush to bring oil prices down from current levels.
 “The market is well-supplied,” Saudi Energy Minister Khalid Al-Falih said after the OPEC meeting in Algeria over the weekend.
 “The reason Saudi Arabia didn’t increase more is because all of our customers are receiving all of the barrels they want.”

 The lack of OPEC’s immediate action could mean higher prices.
 Brent crude may spike to over $100 in the fourth quarter because the market doesn’t have much capacity left to replace Iranian supplies, Mercuria co-founder Daniel Jaeggi said at the annual Asia Pacific Petroleum Conference in Singapore on Monday.

 Trafigura co-head of oil trading Ben Luckock said at APPEC that he sees $90 oil by Christmas and $100 in early 2019.

 Meanwhile, the risk of escalating trade tensions between the US and China could weigh on oil prices, with no improvement in relations between the two rivals in sight.
 Some $200 billion of Chinese products became subject to increased tariffs from noon Beijing time on Monday.

 That’s on top of the $50 billion in goods imposed earlier this year.
-Meanwhile, $60 billion of goods from the US will become subject to Chinese tariffs around the same time, adding to the $50 billion already levied.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Meanwhile, $60 billion of goods from the US will become subject to Chinese tariffs around the same time, adding to the $50 billion already levied.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.